ramp4-pcar4/ramp4-pcar4/packages/ramp-core/docs/app/panels.md

 ## Localization

+TODO why is localization documentation in `panels.md`?
+I feel half of this file should exist in `config-language.md` and the rest should be massaged as as guide for how to use panels.

 ### Core

 [Vue-i18n](https://kazupon.github.io/vue-i18n/) is used to localize the application and the core messages are injected into the RAMP instance when it's first created.
 All messages are stored in a CSV file of the following format: